|Best with bass||UE Wonderboom 3||Check Price||

 - Four colorways

-- Strap is too small to hang from most showerheads
+- Strap is too small to hang from most showerheads (though a shower caddie typically works)

-- No auxiliary connection for additional use
+- No auxiliary connection for external sources

 Bang & Olufsen